East Cowes

 East Cowes is a town and civil parish in the north of the Isle of Wight, on the east bank of the River Medina, next to its west bank neighbour Cowes.
+It has a population of 8,428 according to the 2021 Census.

 The two towns are connected by the Cowes Floating Bridge, a chain ferry operated by the Isle of Wight Council.

 East Cowes is the site of Norris Castle, and Osborne House, the former summer residence of Queen Victoria and Prince Albert.
 The Prince had a major influence on the architecture of the area, for example on the building of St Mildred's Church in nearby Whippingham, which features distinctive turrets imitating those found on a German castle.